 - a.
-Provided that the letter of Credit shall not be invoked for any disputed or objected bill amount. - b.
-Provided further that the Letter of Credit can be invoked only when DISCOM fails to pay the current month bill amount by the due date. - 5.5 Payment for bills raised: The Solar developer shall submit bills for the energy delivered during the billing period as per the provision of this Agreement and there upon the DISCOM shall make payment for the eligible bill amount by the due date of payment. - Power Developer promptly subject to the Clauses 5.1 and 5.2.
+Provided that the letter of Credit shall not be invoked for any disputed or objected bill amount. - Provided further that the Letter of Credit can be invoked only when DISCOM fails to pay the current month bill amount by the due date.

+5.5 Payment for bills raised: The Solar developer shall submit bills for the energy delivered during the billing period as per the provision of this Agreement and there upon the DISCOM shall make payment for the eligible bill amount by the due date of payment.

+5.6 Billing disputes: The DISCOM shall pay the bills of the Solar Power Developer promptly subject to the Clauses 5.1 and 5.22.
 The DISCOM shall notify the Solar Power Developer in respect of any disallowed amount on account of any dispute as to all or any portion of the bill.
 The Solar Power Developer shall immediately take up issue with the relevant and complete information with the DISCOM which shall be rectified by the DISCOM, if found satisfactory.
-Otherwise notify its (DISCOM's) rejection of the disputed claim within reasonable time with reasons therefor.
+Otherwise notify its (DISCOM's) rejection of the disputed claim within reasonable time with reasons therefor .....